vranjit27/vranjit27.github.io/_pages/home.md

   </div>
 </div>

-I am a research scientist at **Visa Research** (2018 – present).
-My work spans *secure multiparty computation, verifiable secret sharing*, and *blockchain-based fairness protocols*.
+I am a research scientist (2018 – present) focusing on secure multiparty computation, verifiable secret sharing, and blockchain-based fairness protocols.
-Previously I was a cryptography researcher at **Microsoft Research**, a post-doc at **MIT CSAIL** and **Technion**, and earned my Ph.D. at the **University of Maryland** under Jonathan Katz.
+Previously I was a researcher at Microsoft Research, a post-doc at MIT CSAIL and Technion, and earned my Ph.D. at the University of Maryland under Jonathan Katz.

-**Research interests.** Fundamental & applied cryptography, blockchain security, privacy-preserving protocols, error-correcting codes.
+**Research interests:** Fundamental & applied cryptography, blockchain security, privacy-preserving protocols, error-correcting codes.

 **Contact.**
 43767 Paso Nuez Cmn, Fremont CA 94539